A note on the old scholastic works database

 The accessibility checker that is used to monitor the University’s compliance with the legal agreement has a manual check in place that causes every single image to be examined for text.
 If an image without text cannot be found, the University’s placeholder image for missing visuals will automatically show up.

-How to embed an image into the web version of the publication
+How to embed an image into the web version of the scholastic work

 Images must be jpegs that are no wider or taller than 586px.
 They can be smaller.